the plan for the future

 Many people have no access to banking services so they can benefit from digital cash.
 With Natural Money, governments issue cash backed by government debt, as explained in Cash for Negative Interest Rates.
 This cash can be physical in the form of coins and banknotes.
 It can also be digital and even a cryptocurrency.
 And so, people without access to banking services can make payments.

-There is no need to forbid holding cryptocurrencies for a Natural Money financial system to operate.
+There is no need to ban cryptocurrencies to successfully implement a Natural Money financial system.
 People might see them as a store of value like gold or silver.
-It is better to discourage their use for payment and make them unattractive to hold.
+It is better to discourage their use for payment.
 In a global Natural Money financial system, only government currency and bank credit denominated in government currency should be legal tender.
 And so, the future of cryptocurrencies might not be so bright after all.